gromacs/gromacs/docs/install-guide/index.rst

 ``share/cmake/``
     CMake package configuration files are installed here.
 ``share/gromacs/``
     Various data files and some documentation go here.
-    The ``gromacs`` part can be changed using ``GMX_DATA_INSTALL_DIR``.
-Using this CMake variable is the preferred way of changing the installation path for ``share/gromacs/top/``, since the path to this directory is built into ``libgromacs`` as well as some scripts, both as a relative and as an absolute path (the latter as a fallback if everything else fails).
+The first part can be changed using ``CMAKE_INSTALL_DATADIR``, and the second by using ``GMX_INSTALL_DATASUBDIR`` Using these CMake variables is the preferred way of changing the installation path for ``share/gromacs/top/``, since the path to this directory is built into ``libgromacs`` as well as some scripts, both as a relative and as an absolute path (the latter as a fallback if everything else fails).